infinum/webpack-asset-pipeline/README.md

 [![Build Status](https://semaphoreci.com/api/v1/infinum/webpack-rails-manifest-plugin/branches/master/badge.svg)](https://semaphoreci.com/infinum/webpack-rails-manifest-plugin) [![npm version](https://badge.fury.io/js/webpack-rails-manifest-plugin.svg)](https://badge.fury.io/js/webpack-rails-manifest-plugin)

+This plugin can be used to flush a list of your assets to a `manifest.json` file and replace asset pipeline.
+Using that file you can require your assets in Rails (see [Rails helper](#rails)).

 ## Usage

 This is a Webpack plugin that creates a manifest file for your assets.
 It can output files to Webpack (as emitting) or as a file on the filesystem.